NickBeukema/reverse_program/README.md

          run ./reverse reverse.c reverse-reversed.not-c

   1. Viola!
 Our C-Container compiled and ran inside of the container, but synced the reversed file to our host machine.

+         cat reverse-reversed.not-c

+## Developer Notes

+If you're having issues updating the pulled Gulp setup in the Dockerfile, run the following to rebuild the image without cache:

+    docker-compose build --no-cache

+And then run:

+    docker-compose up